[Cursors]

 Great Cormorant -Phalacrocorax carbo

-A larger variation of the Double-crested Cormorant, with a bulkier frame.
 During breeding season, they display a white throat, along with a white patch on both sides of their flanks.
 They nest seaside on the east amoung the sandstone and rocky cliffsides.
+I remember being

 Pelagic Cormorant -Urile pelagicus